Opetushallitus/koski-mydata/README.md

    * What to do with people without hetu
    * (Strip only hetu from log entries, not date of birth?) or encrypt entries
-   * User should be able to give permission in Opintopolku to share data

 ### Running & Deploying